 Interested in booking the Holodomor Mobile Classroom for your community event?

-At community events we engage the public about the history of the Holodomor by showing our compliment of short documentaries.We require a designated parking area of approx. 1,000 square feet (20 ft x 50 ft), this includes a safety perimeter.
+At community events we engage the public about the history of the Holodomor by showing our compliment of short documentaries.We require a designated parking area of approximately 1,000 square feet (20 ft x 50 ft).
+This includes a safety perimeter.

-As a not-for-profit organization, a donation to the Holodomor National Awareness Tour helps offset the daily operational costs and ensures the sustainability of the program for future years.
-However, we understand that this might not be feasible for your organization.
+As a not-for-profit organization, a donation to the Holodomor National Awareness Tour will help offset the daily operational costs and ensure the sustainability of the program for future years.
+We understand should this not be feasible for your organization.

 Please enter your information below.